ImAwsumm/dotfiles/docs/README.en.md

 # Makefile options

-The new makefile can take in a wide variety of options for compilation,
+The new makefile can take in a wide variety of options for compilation (whether it should treat warnings as errors, flags, compiler..)

 **This compiles using the GCC compiler**